tthorntone/AdNauseam-Wiki/Block-more,-way-more.md

 µBlock can parse and enforce hosts files.
-For instance, out-of-the-box, µBlock supports [Peter Lowe’s Ad server](http://pgl.yoyo.org/) list which contains over 2,400 ad servers.
+For instance, out-of-the-box, µBlock supports [Peter Lowe’s Ad server](http://pgl.yoyo.org/) list which contains the hostnames of over 2,400 ad servers.

 But there is an interesting hosts file available which is not enabled by default out-of-the-box: [hpHosts ad/tracking servers](http://hosts-file.net/) list.
 This list contains over 20,000 hostnames linked to ad servers.